-2. The Mineral Resources information provided above is based on internal estimates prepared as of December 31, 2023.
+2. Mineral Resource estimates are based on internal estimates with an effective date of December 31, 2024.

-3. The Mineral Resource estimates were prepared under the supervision of, or were reviewed by, David Rowe, CPG, Internal QP for First Majestic, a Qualified Person, as that term is defined in NI 43-101.
+3. Mineral Resource estimates were supervised or reviewed by David Rowe, CPG, Internal Qualified Person for First Majestic, per NI 43-101.

-4. Silver-equivalent grade is estimated considering: metal price assumptions, metallurgical recovery and the metal payable terms.
+4. Silver-equivalent grade (Ag-Eq) is calculated as follows:

 Ag-Eq = Ag Grade + (Au Grade x Au Recovery x Au Payable x Au Price) / (Ag Recovery x Ag Payable x Ag Price).

-5. Metal prices considered for Mineral Resources estimates were \$24.5/oz Ag and \$2,000/oz Au.

-6. Metallurgical recovery used was 94.1% for silver and 96.1% for gold.

-7. Metal payable used was 99.95% for silver and gold.
+5. Metal prices for Mineral Resources estimates were \$28.0/oz Ag and \$2,400/oz Au.
+Metallurgical recovery used was 92.6% for silver and 95.6% for gold.
+Metal payable used was 99.95% for silver and gold.

-8. Cut-off grade considered to constrain resources assumed an underground operation was 215 g/t Ag-Eq and was based on actual and budgeted operating and sustaining costs.
+NSR cutoff value considered to constrain resources assumed an underground operation was \$174/t and was based on actual and budgeted operating and sustaining costs.